 The Newfane Central School District allocation from the Smart Schools Bond Act of 2014 is \$1,670, 935.
 The Smart Schools Bond Act (SSBA) supports educational technology and infrastructure to improve teaching and learning.
-In partnership with the District's SSIP Committee, four of the six main areas of funding were given consideration (e.g., school connectivity, community connectivity, classroom technology, high tech security features; transportable classrooms and Pre-kindergarten program needs are not an issue in the District and therefore were not considered).
+In partnership with the District's SSIP Committee, four of the six main areas of funding were given consideration (e.g., school connectivity, community connectivity, classroom

 The New York State Department of Education has provided guidance to all districts regarding the required elements of the Smart Schools Investment Plan, including the demonstration of student need; Internet connectivity, network speed and bandwidth requirements; the role of professional development; provisions for ongoing technical support; and provisions for ongoing sustainability of projects.
 The Newfane Central School District developed the District Instructional Technology Plan and completed the NYSED Technology Survey Tool in compliance with Section 753 of the Education Law and per Part 100.12 of the Commissioner's Regulations.
 The Newfane Central School District Instructional Technology Plan includes expectations for the incorporation and understanding of technology at all grade levels aligned with national standards.
 The Technology Plan also includes a framework for infrastructure improvements, technical support and methods of evaluation.
-The District has received notice of approval from the New York State Department of Education for the Instructional Technology Plan.
+The District has received notice of approval from the New York State Department of Education for the 2015-2021 Instructional Technology Plan and is currently working on an updated plan for 2022.